SINTEF/dlite/doc/storage_plugins.md

 ```

 Writing Python storage plugins
 ------------------------------
+Storage plugins can be written in either C or Python.

+In Python the storage plugin should be a Python module defining a subclass of `dlite.DLiteStorageBase` with a set of methods for opening, closing, reading, writing and searching the storage.
+In order for DLite to find the storage plugin, it should be in the search path defined by the `DLITE_PYTHON_STORAGE_PLUGIN_DIRS` environment variable or from Python, in `dlite.python_storage_plugin_path`.

 See the [Python storage plugin example] for a complete example and description of how to write a Python storage plugin.